r12esh/react-tic-tac-toe/README.md

 # TIC TAC TOE app in react.js
-This is a classic TIC TAC TOE app made in react.js
-I have used Custom CSS for styling.
+This is a classic TIC TAC TOE app made using react.js I have used Custom CSS for styling.

 ## Random backgrounds